 Told in a year’s worth of journal entries, this heart-pounding story chronicles Miranda’s struggle to hold on to the most important resource of all—hope—in an increasingly desperate and unfamiliar world.
 An extraordinary series debut!
 Susan Beth Pfeffer has written three companion novels to Life As We Knew It, including The Dead and the Gone, This World We Live In, and The Shade of the Moon.

 I am in love with the post-apocalyptic dystopian genre.
-Life As We Knew It by Susan Beth Pfeffer is a fine piece of YA post-apocalyptica.
+Life As We Knew It by Susan Beth Pfeffer is a fine piece of YA apocalyptic reading.
 Life As We Knew It takes the format of a journal written by Miranda who is sixteen and living a super-normal life until in the space of a single day, everything changes.
 Before going any further with this review, I should probably let you know I read this during the wee hours of the Dewey 24 Hour Readathon.
 Life As We Knew It grasped my attention and did not let go until the very end.